Chapter 8. Execution Model and Tool Catalog¶

 - partial success;

-- a race condition between runs;
+- a race condition between two runs;

 If idempotency is not built into execution design, the agent starts doing exactly the kinds of duplicate actions that are already painful in ordinary systems.

-8. A Simple Execution Layer Skeleton¶
+11. A Simple Execution Layer Skeleton¶

 This is not a production runtime, but a skeleton that shows the right separation of responsibilities: lookup, validate, execute, normalize result.